 How Do I Get Cash Back on Amazon?

 The best way to get cash back from shopping on Amazon is with a rewards credit card.

-Some rewards cards offer cash back in categories that include Amazon.com — it regularly appears as a rotating 5% bonus category on both the Discover it Cash Back and Chase Freedom Flex cards, for example.
+Some rewards cards offer cash back in categories that include Amazon.com — it has appeared as a rotating 5% bonus category on both the Discover it® Cash Back and Chase Freedom Flex cards, for example.
 A card with flat cash back in on any purchase, such as the Citi Double Cash Card, is another good option.

 Other rewards cards may not offer bonus categories specific to Amazon, but occasionally offer discounts, boosted redemptions, or other savings on Amazon purchases.

 But if you really want the most bang for your buck, and if you’re shopping enough on Amazon to make it worth your while, consider one of Amazon’s co-branded card options.
 If you use your card solely for Amazon.com purchases, you’d recoup the cost of the Prime fee after spending $2,380 annually with a 5% cash back return.
 That’s before accounting for a welcome bonus or any additional cash back or Prime membership savings.
 Amazon credit cards offer the highest cash back value from the retailer, and may come with other perks and benefits for frequent Amazon shoppers.